grafana/grafana/docs/sources/features/datasources/mysql.md

 If you set `Format as` to `Time series`, for use in Graph panel for example, then the query must return a column named `time` that returns either a sql datetime or any numeric datatype representing unix epoch.
 Any column except `time` and `metric` is treated as a value column.
 You may return a column named `metric` that is used as metric name for the value column.
+If you return multiple value columns and a column named `metric` then this column is used as prefix for the series name.

 **Example with `metric` column:**